AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ![The Content Fragment Model Editor](assets/step-6.png)

 Drag a field from the **Data Types** panel at the right of the screen and drop it onto your Content Fragment Model.
-There are multiple data types to choose from such as a single line text, multi-line text, number, and references to other fragments.
+There are multiple data types to choose from such as a single-line text, multi-line text, number, and references to other fragments.

 >[!TIP]
 >